-The Village Bakery on the green by the school, is run by local ladies who do really good bread, rock cakes and coconut cakes twice a week.
-They are just getting used to their new white customers and can be a bit standoffish until they get to know you.
+The Village Bakery – a traditional clay oven - is run by local ladies who make wonderful range of breads and cakes, including pumpkin bread, coconut bread, and coconut cakes twice a week on Wednesdays and Saturdays.
+They ladies can be a bit standoffish until they get to know you.
 They also put most of their attention on their baking rather than on western style customer service.
 It is a privilege to be able to witness them in this traditional village role.
-The best time to call is between 11am and 1 pm on Wednesdays and Saturdays.
-Or, ask Porridge or Jeanell to pick up some for you.